Octachron/codept/README.md

 ```
 a.ml: B
 ```
-and emits a warning
+and emits a warning (and a notification)
 ```
-Warning:
+[Warning]: a.ml:l6.11−12,
-  First-class module M was opened while its signature was unknown.
+first-class module M was opened while its signature was unknown.
+[Notification]: a.ml:l7.11−12,
+a non-resolvable module, ⟨B⟩, has been replaced by an approximation
 ```
 To avoid this situation, a possible fix is to add back a signature annotation: